 - Treatment by making regular contact and bringing the families to the program for education and therapeutic breakthroughs with the client.

-- Aftercare planning by setting the family up with appropriate supports, addiction help, and resources that will continue the recovery journey.
+- Rehab aftercare planning by setting the family up with appropriate supports, addiction help, and resources that will continue the recovery journey.

 Family Program through Steps to Recovery

-Our Family program is simple and effective.
+Family counseling is simple and effective.
 Whether it is someone’s first time in treatment or their 100th, we approach the family with the same philosophy: understanding and connection.
 Understanding allows people to empathize in a way that can begin the foundation of healthy expectations and boundaries.
 A connection can move the family out of the vicious cycle of blame, co-dependence, and anger into a relationship that is supportive of recovery.
-Our Family Program does this by integrating the family into the individual’s treatment.
+Our addiction help for families does this by integrating the family into the individual’s treatment.